robwco/workshop-marketing/lesson4.md

 I can't tell you how much time I've saved because of this app.
 So I strongly recommend Feedbin for this process.
 I give it an A+.

+**Download my endless client generator**

-Now, most job boards have an RSS link that you can use to monitor jobs posted on their site.
+Most job boards have an RSS link that you can use to monitor jobs posted on their site.

-**For an even greater head-start, I'm going to give you my exact list of hundreds of sites that I monitor and have found great projects on.**
+For an even greater head-start, I'm going to give you my exact list of hundreds of sites that I monitor and have found great projects on.

 I call it my Endless Client Generator.
-You can load it into your own Feedbin account by [downloading it here](#).
+You can load it into your own Feedbin account by [right clicking to download here](/downloads/endless_clients_cheatsheet.xml).

 To upload it into Feedbin, you'll want to go to: Import & Export and select it.